-Sources: U.S. Bureau of Labor Statistics; Integrated Public Use Microdata Series.
-Universe includes the employed civilian noninstitutional population ages 25 through 64 with a high school diploma or less.
-Note: While data on workers are from the Nine-County Bay Area, the opportunity ranking for each worker's occupation is based on analysis of the Nine-County Bay Area plus San Benito County.
+Source: U.S. Bureau of Labor Statistics; Integrated Public Use Microdata Series.
+Universe includes the employed civilian non-institutional population ages 25 through 64 with a high school degree or less.
+Note: Data for some racial/ethnic groups are excluded due to small sample size.

-Economic vitality Access to high-opportunity jobs by race for workers with more than a high school diploma but less than a bachelor's degree
+Access to high-opportunity jobs by race for workers with more than a high school diploma but less than a BA

-Among workers with middle education levels, White workers, workers of mixed/other races, and U.S-born Asian or Pacific Islander workers are most likely to be found in highopportunity jobs.
-Latino immigrants have the least access to high-opportunity jobs.
-U.S.born Latino and Native American workers are most likely to be in middle-opportunity jobs, while Black, Latino, and Asian or Pacific Islander immigrants are the most likely to be in low-opportunity occupations.
-Of those with middle education levels, Latino immigrants, Native Americans, and U.S.-born African Americans are least likely to access high-opportunity jobs
+Among workers with middle education levels, White workers, workers of mixed/other races, and U.S-born Asian or Pacific Islander workers are most likely to be found in high-opportunity jobs.
+Latino immigrants have the least access to high-opportunity jobs, followed by U.S.-born Black workers.
+U.S.-born Latino workers are most likely to be in middle-opportunity jobs, while Black and Latino immigrants are the most likely to be in low-opportunity occupations.

+Of those with middle education levels, Latino immigrants, African Americans, and Asian or Pacific Islander immigrants are least likely to access high-opportunity jobs